mjosaarinen/py-acvp-pqc/README.md

 #   Step-by-step Running Instructions

 This is very hacky: The followign steps were executed on a fresh install of Ubuntu 24.04 LTS on July 3, 2024 and it worked then.
 If it doesn't work for you, too bad -- NIST ACVTS code is in flux and .NET6 is at its End of Service in 2024, etc.

-Clone this repo
+Install git, if needed, and clone this repo:
 ```
+$ sudo apt install git
 $ git clone https://github.com/mjosaarinen/py-acvp-pqc.git
 $ cd py-acvp-pqc
 ```